-"Person" -- an individual, public body, a corporation, a partnership, an association, a joint stock company, a trust and any unincorporated organization.
+"Person" - an individual, public body, a corporation, a partnership, an association, a joint stock company, a trust and any unincorporated organization.

-"Policy Costs" -- a periodic fee or charge required to be paid to maintain a DSRF Security.
+"Policy Costs" - a periodic fee or charge required to be paid to maintain a DSRF Security.

-"Principal Office" means, with respect to any entity performing functions under any Bond Document, the principal office of that entity or its affiliate at which those functions are performed.
+"Principal Office" - means, with respect to any entity performing functions under any Bond Document, the principal office of that entity or its affiliate at which those functions are performed or the office specifically designated for such functions with respect to the applicable Bond Documents.